Route from Leeds to North Tyneside

 21.

-Enter the roundabout and take the 1st exit onto A187
+Enter Silverlink Interchange Roundabout and take the 4th exit onto Coast Road (A1058)

 22.